 This is the first of a two-part blog series on building a strong financial foundation for younger, early-career professionals.
 The series covers topics such as understanding net worth, financial goal-setting, investing and saving, debt and tax planning.

-It’s never too early for young professionals to start planning for a sound financial future, and by reading these important financial considerations, you have already taken the first step.
+It’s never too early for young professionals to start planning for a sound financial future.
+By following these important financial considerations, you have already taken the first step.

-In order to discuss growing your net worth, you first need to understand what net worth is.
-Net worth is your assets minus your liabilities.
-Your assets include your bank account, investments, retirement account, owned property, and your most important asset: yourself.
-Your liabilities are what you owe, and they can include student debt, credit card balances, your car loan, your mortgage, etc.
+Net worth is your ASSETS minus your LIABILITIES.
+Your assets include your bank account, investments, retirement account, owned property, etc. Don’t forget about your most important asset: YOURSELF!
+(See Part II – for protecting your asset).
+Your liabilities are what you owe, such as student debt, credit card balances, car loans, mortgage, etc.

-Here is a general plan of attack for growing your net worth.
+Having a general plan of attack for growing your net worth is one effective way in keeping organized and making progress.
 Keep in mind, these steps can and do overlap, but this is a great guideline to use, especially if you’re not sure where to start:

-After you have saved the three-to-six-month emergency savings fund mentioned earlier, you may want to focus on maximizing your 401K/403b contributions, maximizing your traditional or Roth IRA contributions, and investing in brokerage or investment accounts.
+After you have saved the 3-to-6-months of emergency funds mentioned earlier, think about working to maximize your 401K/403b contributions and traditional or Roth IRA contributions.
+Then consider investing in brokerage accounts.
 If you can’t maximize your 401K contributions initially, that’s okay.
-Start where you can and increase your contribution by a percentage or dollar amount each year
+Start where you can and increase your contribution by a percentage or dollar amount each year.

 Some final considerations for saving and investing include knowing your short, medium, and long-term goals, recognizing that liquidity versus risk is an inverse relationship, understanding that cash is king for emergencies, and being aware of different fee structures for advisors and planners to ensure they are operating in your best interest.